-Being diagnosed with diabetes brings with it a whole trainload worth of possible health consequences.
+Being diagnosed with diabetes brings with it a whole trainload worth of possible health consequences, which is why it is so important to have an Arizona diabetic foot care podiatrist on your team.
 There are now so many things to consider and pay attention to.
 One of the biggest is making sure to keep up with your diabetic foot care.
 Failure to do so could result in some very devastating problems.

-It is important to understand that your feet are already at somewhat of a disadvantage when it comes to receiving excellent blood flow, simply by being the farthest part of you from your heart.
+It is important to understand that your feet are already at somewhat of a disadvantage when it comes to receiving excellent blood flow simply by being the farthest part of you from your heart.
 It takes more effort for the cells in your feet to receive the nutrients and growth factors they need to function and repair themselves.
-Any impediment to your circulation, which comes often with diabetes, tends to start affecting your feet first.
+Diabetes can impact the circulation in your feet and ankles.

 How Diabetes Damages the Feet

 Two primary factors contribute to diabetic foot complications: poor circulation and peripheral neuropathy.

 Since high sugar levels cause chronic inflammation, this can then result in poor circulation.
 After a while, poor circulation will deprive your lower limbs and feet of the oxygen and nutrients they need to fight infections and repair wounds.